 - Valentin Tomberg, Catholicism and the Counter-Revolution—Pt.
 9

 And now back to 2011 — Roger Buck

 In the last entry, I quoted Valentin Tomberg as to the following:

-Today I want to continue the quote from that which follows:
+Today I continue the quote with that which follows:

 The joy of thinking and researching without God in laical humanism led to the first push in the direction towards further “emancipations”, i.e. the severing of the bonds of reverence: reverence for the Church´s tradition, including her saints and sages; reverence for the tradition of chivalry, including its reverence for women and the sancity of word and honour, finally reverence for the human being itself, with its right to life, liberty and property.

 One started thinking without God and one ended up with life without God, the push to liberate oneself from one bond (research liberated from religion) led ultimately to the liberation from all bonds.